divinity666/ruby-grafana-reporter/README.md

 However, if you would like to see, currently running report generations and previously generated reports, you may want to call the endpoint `/overview`.

+### API endpoints

+If you want to call the reporter programatically, you might want to get machine usable endpoints.
+Therefore the following API endpoints are available:

+    POST /api/v1/render
+    GET /api/v1/status
+    DELETE /api/v1/cancel

+Those endpoints have to be called with the same URL parameters, as the webservice endpoints.

+If you want to receive the report itself, you'll have to use the `/view_report` call from the webservice endpoints.

 ### Using ERB templates

 By default the configuration wizard will setup the reporter with the asciidoctor